 The Company is a registered broker-dealer and registered futures commission merchant and, accordingly, is subject to the net capital requirements of SEC Rule 15c3-1 (SEC Net Capital Rule), FINRA, and Regulation 1.17 of the Commodity Exchange Act (CFTC Rule).
-The Company has elected to use the alternative method permitted by the SEC Net Capital Rule, which requires that it maintain minimum net capital of the greater of \$1,500,000 or 2% of aggregate debit items arising from customer transactions, plus excess margin collateral on reverse repurchase agreements or the CFTC Rule requirement representing the sum of 8% of customer risk maintenance margin requirement and 8% of non-customer risk maintenance margin requirement, as defined.
+The Company has elected to use the alternative method permitted by the SEC Net Capital Rule, which requires that it maintain minimum net capital of the greater of \$1,500,000 or 2% of aggregate debit items arising from customer transactions, plus excess margin collateral on reverse repurchase agreements or the CFTC Rule requirement representing the sum of 8% of customer risk maintenance margin requirement, as defined.

 FINRA may require a member firm to reduce its business if net capital is less than 4% of such aggregate debit items and may prohibit a firm from expanding its business if net capital is less than 5% of such aggregate debit items.
 In addition, the Company is subject to certain notification requirements related to withdrawals of excess net capital.
-At April 30, 2022, the Company's net capital was \$1.4 billion which was \$1.2 billion in excess of its required net capital of \$166.0 million as of April 30, 2022.
+At April 23, 2023, the Company's net capital was \$1.4 billion which was \$1.3 billion in excess of its required net capital of \$140.2 million as of April 30, 2023.